 Treatment of ascites in ESLD

 The first step is to restrict sodium intake and to prescribe diuretics, which is usually successful in patients with ascites due to an elevated portal pressure.
-Patients with alcoholic liver disease should be advised to stop drinking alcohol.
+All patients, especially those with alcoholic liver disease should be advised to stop drinking alcohol.

-Treatment of the underlying cause of liver cirrhosis is essential to correct ascites.
+Therapeutic paracentesis should be done to alleviate ascites but it is essential to treat the underlying cause in these patients.
 Antiviral therapy for hepatitis B, C and immunotherapy for autoimmune hepatitis should be attempted.
 Dietary sodium intake should be limited to 2 grams per day.
-Currently, it is recommended to prescribe spironolactone with a loop diuretic and if ascites is painful, therapeutic paracentesis is indicated.
+Currently, it is recommended to prescribe spironolactone with a loop diuretic.

 Patients with ascites are at an increased risk of renal failure and renal toxic medications such as angiotensin converting inhibitors should be avoided.
-Patients with refractory ascites that is not responding to these measures might benefit from albumin infusions.
+Patients with refractory ascites may benefit from albumin infusions.

 Instead of serial large-volume paracenteses, transjugular intrahepatic portosystemic shunt (TIPS) is recommended in patients who do not respond to albumin infusions for ascites and is thought to affect survival.
 If the patient has congestive heart failure, severe tricuspid regurgitation, severe pulmonary hypertension, or polycystic liver disease, he or she should not undergo a TIPS procedure.

-SPB is reported in up to 30% of patients with chronic liver disease and cirrhosis and is mainly a complication of ascites.
-Escherichia coli and Klebsiella pneumoniae, both gram-negative enteric organisms, are the most common cause of SBP.
+SPB is a potentially fatal complication of ascites and can occur in up to 30% of patients with chronic liver disease and cirrhosis .
+Escherichia coli and Klebsiella pneumoniae, both gram-negative enteric organisms, are the most common causes of SBP.